Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

 ---

 ## 📂 Repository Structure
-**Please note that the data folder has not been pushed to bitbucket for optimal performance reasons.
+**Please note that the data folder has not been pushed to github for optimal performance reasons.
 You can access TRAIN and TEST data [here](https://www.kaggle.com/competitions/widsdatathon2025/data)
 ```
 multimodal-adhd-sex-prediction/